till0r/archguide/README.md

 Tips
 ====

-* BASH/nano defaults
+* BASH defaults
     - Ctrl-k = cut to end of line
+    - Ctrl-y = paste

+* Nano defaults
+    - Alt-A = start selecting text
+    - Ctrl-k = cut selection or line if no selection
-    - Ctrl-Y = paste
+    - Ctrl-u = paste

 * This uncomments all: